 This is an intermediate-level course that builds on the fundamental skills of architectural representation learned in Design Communication 1 and 2.
-The course will take an experimental approach that combines hand-drawing and digital tools to explore a variety of drawing and representation techniques.
+The course will take an experimental approach that combines hand-drawing and digital tools to explore a variety of drawing and representational techniques.
 Use of alternative production methods will be combined with digital tools.
 The class will primarily focus on two- and three-dimensional drawings, but will also expand to include physical three-dimensional "constructs" such as composite drawings and assemblages.
-Prerequisites: ARIA 115 Design Communication 2 or ARCH 211 Design Communication 2.
+Prerequisites: ARIA 115, Design Communication II or ARCH 211, Design Communication II.

-INAR 105 Design Studio 1: 3D Design I
+INAR 105 DESIGN STUDIO 1: 3D DESIGN I 3 UNITS